-Modoc (1872-1873) – The Modoc Campaign of 1872-73 was the last Indian War of consequence on the Pacific Coast.
-When the Modoc, a small and restless tribe, were placed on a reservation with the Klamaths, their traditional enemies, they soon found the situation intolerable.
-A majority of the Modoc soon left the reservation, led by a chief known as “Captain Jack,” and returned to their old lands.
+The Modoc Campaign of 1872-73 was the last Indian War of consequence on the Pacific Coast.
+When the Modoc, a small and restless tribe, were placed on a reservation with the Klamath, their traditional enemies, they soon found the situation intolerable.
+Most of the Modoc soon left the reservation, led by a chief known as “Captain Jack,” and returned to their old lands.
 A detail of 1st Cavalry troops under Captain James Jackson became involved in a skirmish with these Modoc on Lost River on November 29, 1872, when the troops sought to disarm them and arrest the leaders.

-By spring of 1873 Brigadier General Edward R. S. Canby, commander of the Department of the Pacific had collected about 1,000 men to besiege the Modoc.
+By the spring of 1873, Brigadier General Edward R. S. Canby, commander of the Department of the Pacific, had collected about 1,000 men to besiege the Modoc.
 Indian Bureau officials failed in attempts at negotiation, but General Canby and three civilian commissioners were able to arrange a parley with an equal number of Modoc representatives on 11 April.
 The Indians treacherously violated the truce.
-Captain Jack, himself, killed General Canby while others killed one commissioner, Eleazer Thomas, and wounded another.
+Captain Jack killed General Canby, while others killed one commissioner, Eleazer Thomas, and wounded another.
 The siege was resumed.